sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_apply_before_merge.md

 deploying to AWS, instead you should use OIDC (OpenID Connect) to securely deploy to AWS when using Terraform Cloud or Github Actions.

+**Terraform** is a tool for describing your cloud infrastructure as text files instead of clicking around in a web console.
+That practice is called **IaC**, short for "Infrastructure as Code."
+OIDC (OpenID Connect) lets AWS hand out a credential that expires in minutes, generated fresh for each job, instead of a permanent password sitting in your CI secrets.

 <iframe width="854" height="480" src="https://www.youtube.com/embed/3oZd1m8_KIo"
     title="AWS From Scratch - Preparing your account to be managed by IaC via Terraform and Github Actions" frameborder="0"